andrewyates/netch/README.md

 netch
 ======
-netch is a utility for monitoring a system's internet connection status
+netch is a utility for monitoring a system's internet connection status (not just whether or not it has an IP)

 netch checks the internet connection by attempting to SSH to a known host and verifying that the host key received matches a known-good value.
 It is best used on Debian-based systems in conjunction with scripts in if-down.d and if-up.d.
 In this scenario, the up and down scripts notify netch when the interface is up in order to minimize unnecessary checks.